INTERACT-LLM/alignment-drift-llms/metrics/README.md

 | `v3.0_textdescriptives.csv` | Mean Dependency Distance, Text Length, and other features extracted with [textdescriptives](https://hlasse.github.io/TextDescriptives/#citation) |

 For details on how metrics were computed, refer to our paper: [Almasi & Kristensen-McLachlan (2025)](https://arxiv.org/abs/2505.08351)

+NB.
+Since publication of the paper, an additional folder, called "xtra, has been added.
+This folder contains dialogues created with a baseline system prompt with no contraint on text complexity ("base").